 A Non-Disclosure Agreement (NDA) is one of the most popular and versatile documents that a business will use.
+Also known as a confidentiality agreement, an NDA will protect your business interests.
+They can be used in many instances, some of which include:

-An NDA can be used in a number of business situations, including licensing a product, discussing a partnership, hiring an employee or even sharing information with a potential buyer or investor.
-In this article we discuss the 5 key things you’ll need to know to create and execute a Non-Disclosure Agreement.
+If you or your business will be disclosing confidential information to anyone else, it is always worth having an NDA.
+In this article we’ll discuss the 10 key things you’ll need to know to create and execute a Non-Disclosure Agreement.

 An NDA is an important weapon in deterring people from disclosing confidential information.
 However, an NDA is no use against a business or individual that has not signed up to its terms.
 Before you disclose any information think about who will have access to confidential information, make a list of all the people and make sure that NDA’s are signed by everyone.

 7. Sign an NDA before you share confidential information

 It is important that you get your NDA in writing and signed by both parties before any confidential information is shared.
 This way, both parties know their duties and privileges.
 Information shared before the NDA is signed may not be captured under the agreement.
 Further, you may want to have your agreement reviewed by a commercial lawyer.

 8. Don’t only rely on an NDA to protect your information

 You should take additional steps to protect your confidential information.
 This may involve operating on a need to know basis or setting up information security policies.
 Physical protection of information should not be ignored, locking doors and filing cabinets goes a long way in protecting your confidential information.
 Further, accidental disclosures of information can happen, for example if there is a data breach.

 It is important to take all other necessary precautions to protect your information and to keep your information and security systems updated.